eez-open/studio/help/en-US/components/widgets/LineChart (Dashboard).md

 ## Margin

 Manually selected margin values between the Widget borders and the chart itself within the Widget.
 It is necessary to leave an empty space for Title (displayed above the chart, so the appropriate `Top` margin should be selected), X-axis (displayed below the chart, `Bottom` margin), Y-axis (displayed to the left of the chart, `Left` margin) and Legend (displayed to the right of the chart, `Right` margin).

+## Marker

+At this position, a vertical line will be displayed inside the chart using `Marker` style.

+## Marker style

+Style used to render the marker.

 # INPUTS